Hush (band)

-Hush was an Australian glam rock pop band, which formed in 1971 and disbanded in 1977.
+Hush was an Australian glam rock band that formed in 1971 and disbanded in 1977.

-For most of that time their line-up was lead singer Keith Lamb with Les Gock on lead guitar, Rick Lum on bass guitar and Chris 'Smiley' Pailthorpe on drums.
+For most of that time, their line-up was lead singer Keith Lamb with Les Gock on lead guitar, Rick Lum on bass guitar and Chris 'Smiley' Pailthorpe on drums.
 They had top 10 hits on the Kent Music Report with their cover versions of "Bony Moronie" and "Glad All Over" (both 1975).
-The group frequently appeared on the TV pop music show, Countdown, and toured nationally.
+The group frequently appeared on the TV pop music show Countdown and toured nationally.

 History

 Australian success: 1971–1977

 Hush were formed in Seven Hills, New South Wales in 1971 as a five-piece light pop group by Keith Lamb on lead vocals, Robin Jackson on guitar, John Koutts on drums, Rick Lum on bass guitar and Chris Nolan on keyboards.
 Lamb and Jackson had migrated to Australia from England at the same time.
 Nolan had previously been with Grandmars Observers.

 Hush released their debut single, "Over You", late that year via the Philips Records label.
 In April of the following year Les Gock (ex-Chariot) on lead guitar and Chris "Smiley" Pailthorpe on drums joined Lamb and Lum in the Hush four-piece line-up.
 They reached the state finals of national band competition, Hoadley's Battle of the Sounds, and issued a cover version of "White Christmas" as a single in December.
 Australian musicologist, Ian McFarlane, felt that "Gock gave the band a tougher sound in the guitar department."
 During 1973 they supported concerts by the Jackson Five and by Status Quo.

 Hush first made the Kent Music Report singles chart in October 1973, with their own composition, "Get the Feeling", which reached No. 40.
 They followed with their debut album, Aloud 'n' Live, on WEA, reached No. 40 on the Kent Music Report albums chart.
 In February 1974, the band released "Man Eater", which peaked at number 88.

 Their second album, Get Rocked!, was issued in July 1974 on Wizard Records and peaked at No. 9 The Canberra Times Garry Raffaele declared, "May the saints preserve us from such musical sludge."
 The title track provided Lamb with a memorable moment, he recalled in August 2004 that they were due to perform in Manjimup, Western Australia, "The mayor had heard we got the crowd to sing 'get fucked' during our song 'Get Rocked' ... which is something the crowd always did off its own bat.
 The police said the mayor didn't want us interfering with the local girls."
 The group's highest charting original single, "Walking" (August 1974), was co-written by Gock and Lamb, which peaked at No. 22.
 They released their third album, C'mon We're Taking Over in November 1974, which reached No. 26.